lathe/punctaffy-for-racket/README.md

 Punctaffy is an experimental library for processing program syntax that has higher-dimensional nested structure.

 Most programming languages are designed for programs to be structured in the form of trees, with some (or all) nodes of the tree being delimited using opening and closing brackets.
-However, occasionallysometimes templating languages take this a dimension higher, opening with one tree node and closing with some number of tree nodes toward the leaves.
+However, occasionally some operations take that a dimension higher, opening with one tree node and closing with some number of tree nodes toward the leaves.

 (TODO: Illustrate this graphically.)

+This is common with templating languages.
 For instance, a quasiquotation operation has a quoted body that begins with the initial `` `___`` tree node and ends with number of `,___` and `,@___` tree nodes.
-The quasiquotation operation also takes a number of expressions to compute what values should be inserted into those holes in the quoted body, and those expressions are positioned at their respective holes.
+The quasiquotation operation also takes a number of expressions to compute what values should be inserted into those holes in the quoted body, and those expressions are maintained in the same place as the holes their results will be inserted into.

 ```racket
 (define site-base-url "https://docs.racket-lang.org/")